City of London Community Infrastructure Levy Neighbourhood Fund Policy

 - Applications will not be accepted from political parties or organisations involved in political lobbying.

-- Applications from City Corporation service departments will be accepted where they:
+- Applications from City Corporation teams, divisions and institutions will be accepted where they:

 - Have the support of a City-based community group, or